reujab/linksys/readme.md

 #### `core/GetDeviceInfo`
 This action returns information about the router including the model, firmware, and a list of supported actions.

+#### `core/IsAdminPasswordDefault`
+This action returns whether the admin password is the default password.

 #### `devicelist/GetDevices`
 This action returns every device that has connected to the router (whether it is currently connected or not) with information such as it's local IP address (if currently connected), hostname, MAC addresses, device model (if detected), and operating system (if detected).
 Surprisingly, this action does not require authorization.
 * `sinceRevision` an integer that, when provided, makes the response only contain devices that have connected since the specified revision.